Preparing for the Future (It's Here)

 seen before, in forests and wildlands, and in cities.
 Citizens everywhere need a plan to take personal responsibility for their family's safety.

-All Citizens and Families Need an Emergency Plan: They need LCES
+All Citizens and Families Need an Emergency Plan: They need their own plan

 Safety zones